 - Receive a child-centered open adoption, in which your needs are honored.

-- Have your birthparents carefully choose your adoptive parents after reviewing their homestudy, autobiographies and photo collage.
+- Have your birthparents carefully choose your adoptive parents after reviewing their homestudy and a detailed family book.

 - Be entrusted to your adoptive parents by your birthparents in an entrustment ceremony.